LeonAquitaine/as-stagefx/README.md

 AS-StageFX includes a variety of distinct visual effects:

 **Stage Lighting & Ambiance:**
-* **Rock Stage: Light Wall (`AS_RockStage-LightWall.1.fx`):** Generate configurable grids of light panels with diverse patterns, 3D perspective, audio reactivity, and customizable color palettes.
+* **RS: Light Wall (`AS_RS-LightWall.1.fx`):** Generate configurable grids of light panels with diverse patterns, 3D perspective, audio reactivity, and customizable color palettes.
 Perfect for backdrops.
-* **Rock Stage: Spotlights (`AS_RockStage-Spotlights.1.fx`):** Add up to 3 customizable directional stage lights with realistic beam/glow effects, depth masking, and audio-reactive intensity and movement.
+* **RS: Spotlights (`AS_RS-Spotlights.1.fx`):** Add up to 3 customizable directional stage lights with realistic beam/glow effects, depth masking, and audio-reactive intensity and movement.
 * **Glitter (`AS_Glitter.1.fx`):** Creates a realistic, dynamic sparkle effect on surfaces that responds to scene lighting, depth, camera movement, and audio.
 Includes bloom and fresnel effects.
 * **Lava Lamp (`AS_LavaLamp.1.fx`):** Renders smooth, merging blobs like a lava lamp, with audio-reactive size, movement, and color.
 Includes depth occlusion.